sohail-aspose/ParseAndTranslateMarkdownFiles/content/Conholdate.Total/2021-04-29-generate-reports-from-excel-data-in-csharp/index.md

 categories:
   - Conholdate.Total Product Family
 tags:
-  - 'Convert Excel to Word in C#'
+  - 'Convert Excel to Word in CSharp'
-  - 'Excel Data to Word using C#'
+  - 'Excel Data to Word using CSharp'
   - Generate Reports
   - Generate Reports from Excel